Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 Interested in moving to Chile?
 Here’s what you need to know:

-- Chile is an extremely narrow country (geographically), and is part of the volcanic zone known as the Pacific Ring of Fire.
+- Chile is long and thin (geographically), and is part of the volcanic zone known as the Pacific Ring of Fire.
 There are over 1,300 volcanoes found along the country’s mountain ranges.

 - More than one-third of the world’s copper is produced in Chile.
-It is also the number one exporter of salmon.
+It is also the number one exporter of salmon (salmon and trout are significant export products).

 - Chile is the home of the driest desert on earth – the Atacama Desert.
 It sees less than 0.05 mm of rain each year.